2local Price Tops $0.0001 (2LC)

 Buying and Selling 2local

-It is usually not possible to buy alternative cryptocurrencies such as 2local directly using US dollars.
-Investors seeking to trade 2local should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy 2local using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as 2local directly using U.S. dollars.
+Investors seeking to acquire 2local should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 2local using one of the exchanges listed above.

 Receive News & Updates for 2local Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 2local and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.